toyinariyo/supacell_chatbot/README.md

 1. Loads detailed character profiles and Q&A from `character_profiles.txt`.
 2. Matches user questions to prewritten answers for reliability.
 3. Applies character-specific speech patterns for realism.
-4. Optionally uses a language model for open-ended questions.
+4. Falls back to a small language model (Flan-T5 Small) for open-ended questions.
+5. Loads character dialogue samples from individual text files.

 ## Example Conversation
 >**User:** How did you discover your ability?

 >**Sabrina:** I discovered it in the worst possible way.
 I found out Kevin was cheating on me.
 I was so angry, and suddenly he was thrown against the door without me touching him.

+## Limitations
+- Open-ended messages may produce inconsistent results due to model size constraints.
+- Best results come from questions covered by pre-written templates.
+- Model runs on CPU by default (slower than GPU inference).

-## Demo
+## Screenshots

 ![User asks Tazer a question](supacell_chatbot_tazer_power_question.jpeg)
 ![Tazer answers the question](supacell_chatbot_tazer_power_answer.jpeg)